-CS 360 Operating Systems and Computer Architecture I
+CS 360 Operating Systems and Computer Architecture I 3 credit hours

 An introduction to the concepts of operating systems with an emphasis on the inter-relationship between the operating system and the hardware architecture of the computer system.
 Prerequisites: grade of C or higher in CS 231 (CS 241 is recommended).